Death of Jeannette DePalma: Possible connection to Richard Cottingham

-During the Spring of 2021, convicted New Jersey serial killer Richard Cottingham made a series of written statements to journalist Jesse P. Pollack alluding to him having possibly abducted and killed Jeannette while she was hitchhiking.
+During the spring of 2021, convicted New Jersey serial killer Richard Cottingham, also known as the ‘Torso killer’, made a series of written statements to journalist Jesse P. Pollack alluding to him having possibly abducted and killed DePalma while she was hitchhiking.
 Pollack forwarded this correspondence to the Union County Prosecutor's Office after Cottingham agreed to speak with investigators if they would meet with him.
 Cottingham's statements regarding Jeannette's murder were later printed in the 2022 updated and revised edition of Death on the Devil's Teeth.
 As of December 2022, no updates have been given by law enforcement.